 They also have other animals, such as wolves, otters, eagles, and other birds.

 Located near Rexburg, Idaho, Yellowstone Bear World is a family favorite for us.
-This is geared a little more to the kids (though Cheryl and I enjoy it as well).
+This is geared a little more toward the kids (though Cheryl and I enjoy it as well).

 It’s a drive-through park.
 You’ll drive in your vehicle through an area where bears roam.
 There are a few grizzlies and many black bears.
 The black bears often come right up to our vehicle — a real treat for kids (and us).